rajivbishwokarma/Vitis-AI-Tutorials/README.md

 - An Ubuntu 16.04 host PC with Python 3.6  and its package ``python3.6-tk`` installed (this last one installed with ``sudo apt-get install python3.6-tk``);

-- [Vitis AI stack release 1.0](https://github.com/Xilinx/Vitis-AI) from [www.github.com/Xilinx](https://www.github.com/Xilinx).
+- [Vitis AI stack release 1.0](https://github.com/Xilinx/Vitis-AI/tree/v1.0) from [www.github.com/Xilinx](https://www.github.com/Xilinx).
 In particular, refer to the [Vitis AI User Guide UG1414 v1.0](https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_0/ug1414-vitis-ai.pdf) for the installation guidelines and note that you need to download the two containers available from [docker hub](https://hub.docker.com/r/xilinx/vitis-ai/tags):
   - **tools container** with tag ``tools-1.0.0-cpu``, here ``cpu`` means that this environment runs on the host PC only with CPU support (in other words without any GPU need).
 Note also that UG1414 explains how to build your own container with GPU support;
   - **runtime container** with tag ``runtime-1.0.1-cpu``, note that you need this container only once to prepare SD card content of the target board, then you will compile all the applications directly on the target board itself, which means you do not cross-compile them from the host PC.

   - Vitis AI Evaluation boards that contain a pre-built working design with the [DPU-v2](https://github.com/Xilinx/Vitis-AI/tree/master/DPU-TRD), either:
     - the (default) [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) board with its [zcu102 image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2019.2.img.gz), or
     - the (alternative) [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html) board with its [zcu104 image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu104-dpu-v2019.2.img.gz).

+- With few changes, explained in the last part of the following section, this tutorial can work also with [Vitis AI stack release 1.1](https://github.com/Xilinx/Vitis-AI).

 - Familiarity with Deep Learning principles.